LouisMazel/maz-ui/apps/docs/src/guide/nuxt.md

   // Class added to <html> when colorMode === 'light' (default: 'light')
   // Mirror of darkClass — used to force `color-scheme: only light`.
   lightClass: 'light',

-  // Smooth color transition on dark/light toggle.
-Default: true.
-  // Can also be `false` for instant switch or `{ duration, easing }` for custom values.
-  colorTransition: true,

   // Persist the active preset name in the `maz-preset` cookie so the
   // user's last-used theme is restored on reload.
 Default: true.